Do you lead an early-stage organisation which involves local people and meets local needs?

 - Start or build your income from trading and sales

 - Benefit from time to reflect and map out next steps

 - Improve your leadership and business skills

-- Build a support network of other people running organisations like yours
+- Build a local support network of other people running organisations like yours

-- Locally rooted – your organisation exists to benefit your local neighbourhood, village or town; your local area is at the heart of what you do
+- Locally rooted – your organisation exists to benefit your local neighbourhood, village, town, ward or borough; your local area is at the heart of what you do

 - Accountable to the local community – you consult local people about what you do, and communicate with them

-- Trading for the benefit of the local community – you want to increase your income from trading by at least £10,000 in the next year, with profits re-invested to benefit your local community
+- Trading for the benefit of the local community – you want to increase your income from trading, with profits re-invested to benefit your local community

 - Making a broad community impact – what you do engages different groups of people from your local area

 SSE, Power to Change and The Dulverton Trust are committed to the advancement of diversity, inclusion and equality.
 We encourage and welcome applications from community businesses from all backgrounds, which meet our grant requirements and are looking to make a real difference to the lives of their local communities.